(In alphabetical order)

 David is a founding member and Artistic Director of Vancouver’s Theatre for

 Living, formerly known as Headlines Theatre.

-David has directed over 550 community specific theatre projects and trainings throughout Canada, the US and Europe, as well as in Namibia, Rwanda, Australia, New Zealand, Palestine, India and Singapore.
+David has directed almost 600+ community specific theatre projects and trainings throughout Canada, the US and Europe, as well as in Namibia, Rwanda, Australia, New Zealand, Palestine, India and Singapore.
 Subjects range from violence in all its forms to addiction, intergenerational conflict, mental health, language reclamation, the legacy of Canadian Native Residential Schools, homelessness, climate change, globalization, and species and habitat protection, to name just some.
 He has pioneered the development of live, interactive Forum television and web casting.